matt-marko/raytracer/README.md

 # Ray tracer information:
 This is a ray tracer I wrote in Python for my computer graphics course.
-It uses a simplified version of the Blinn-Phong model to calculate the colour at each pixel of the scene.
+It uses a simplified version of the Blinn-Phong model to calculate the colour at each pixel of a prespecified scene.
 All of the code is contained in raytracer.py

 The code takes a text file as input, examples of which are present in the Git repository as test1.txt, test2.txt, and test3.txt.
 These text files